High Prolactin Level Symptoms & Solutions

 Try Vitex (Chasteberry)

 Vitex, also known as chasteberry, is a fruit used for centuries to support hormone balance.
-Vitex can help lower prolactin levels by normalizing prolactin secretion from the pituitary gland.
+Vitex16 can help lower prolactin levels by normalizing prolactin secretion from the pituitary gland.
 It can also bind to dopamine receptors to lower prolactin.

 I use vitex for many of my clients with hormone imbalances, and it's one of my favorite supplements.
 You can read more about vitex here.